 Why are hygiene appointments important?

 Your oral health is the foundation for having a beautiful smile.
 We always make sure your gums are as healthy as possible when considering cosmetic work, especially orthodontics.
 Our dental team is best placed to maintain your gum health as they are trained in assessing, tracking and treating gum disease.
-If gum disease is left untreated, it can lead to serious problems such as tooth loss and premature ageing from the resulting bone loss in the jaw.
+If gum disease is left untreated, it can lead to serious problems such as tooth loss and premature ageing from jaw bone loss.

 What do hygiene appointments involve?